-Finance costs, both interest and expenses on bank borrowings and bonds, among others (those recorded on an amortized cost basis), are recognized in the Interim Consolidated Statement of Comprehensive Income over the term of the debt using the effective interest method.
+Financial costs, both interest and expenses for bank loans, obligations with the public for bonds and other financial expenses, are recognized in the Interim Consolidated Statement of Comprehensive Income over the term of the debt using the effective interest method.
 Costs of interest incurred in the construction of any asset qualified as property, plant and equipment, are capitalized over the period necessary to complete the asset for its intended use, other interest costs are recorded as an expense in the consolidated statement of comprehensive income.